AdityaGupta1/mega-minecraft/README.md

 ## CUDA Terrain Generation

-While an infinite procedural world is one of Minecraft's selling point, terrain has to be generated in discrete sections called "chunks".
+While an infinite procedural world is one of Minecraft's selling points, terrain has to be generated in discrete sections called "chunks".
 In normal Minecraft and in this project, a chunk consists of 16x384x16 blocks.
 As the player moves around the world, new chunks are generated while old chunks are removed from view.

 Chunk generation in this project consists of several steps: